nikitavoloboev/data/programming-languages/javascript/js-libraries/svelte.md

 - [SSG](https://github.com/sw-yx/ssg) - Svelte Site Generator. why try this? because sapper has a lot of setup, and isn't great at pipelining data.
 - [svelvet](https://github.com/jakedeichert/svelvet) - CLI svelte compiler & watcher that works with snowpack.
 - [Optimistic, Offline-First Apps with Svelte and Amplify DataStore (2020)](https://www.swyx.io/writing/svelte-amplify-datastore)
+- [Svelte Preprocess](https://github.com/kaisermann/svelte-preprocess) - Svelte preprocessor with baked in support for common used preprocessors.